Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 There is only one problem .... everything has a bit of a yellow tint !!!!!!
 Untill this is solved, it can be corrected by choosing a different display profile and only the login screen will be a bit yellowish.
 Slightly better power consumption.

+# UPDATE 7-4-2020
+Updated clover to r5018
+Updated kexts
+System updated to 10.15.4
+Installed DW1820a (wifi and bluetooth working normally) Updated CPUFriend and created a new CPU Friend data provider kexts with low battery consumption in mind With wifi and bluetooth power consumption is much higher, I am working on it.
+As always crete your own S/N, SmUUID and Custom UUID

 # Next milestones:
 1. Update kexts and drivers (DONE)